Chapter 12 : Lust and Damnation

 He should have stopped her there, but he hesitated, again.
 The dark force, which slowly threatened to engulf him, bound his will; he could fight his enemies, he could fight his friends, but when it came to fighting his own self, he felt helpless.
 He stood still, looking down at the girl; his black eyes revealing the abyss within him.

-“Don’t…” Snape said with fiery desperation, feeling that his reason was loosing its battle against Hermione’s binding look.
+“Stop!”
+Snape said with fiery desperation, feeling that his reason was losing its battle against Hermione’s closeness.

-She pressed her slim waist closer and slightly tilted her head.
+She raised her hands, smiled and slightly tilted her head.
 Her white teeth appeared beneath her lips.
-She perfectly possessed the ancient magic of women over men and she showed no mercy.
-She was playing with thunderous fire.
+She perfectly possessed the ancient magic of women over men and she used it with no sign of remorse.
+She was playing damn too well.

-“You don’t know what you are doing.
-I’m not the right man.”
-He growled, this time grabbing her both arms and pushing her back.
+“You have no idea what you are doing.
+I’m not the right man.
+Believe me,” he growled, this time grabbing her both arms and pushing her back.
 The remains of his self-control were stubbornly fighting the lust – he mustn’t do that, he mustn’t do that to her.

 “You’re playing dangerous games with dangerous people.
 I’m a dangerous man, Hermione.”